 Since then, the band has enjoyed a surge in popularity.
 Their music has been featured in over 75 movies, video games, sporting events and TV shows including Desperate Housewives, American Idol and Dancing With The Stars.
 Music acts like White Zombie, Baha Men and BeyoncÃ© Knowles have covered his music.
 Their infectious grooves and bass lines have been sampled by R. Kelly, Snoop Dogg and Trick Daddy, to name a few.

 Advance tickets start at $30 and are available at the Casino Cage or by calling 1-800-218-0007.
-Day of show tickets are $35.Be sure to tell them Soul Of Miami sent you!
+Day of show tickets are $35.If you love Soul Of Miami, please consider leaving a testimonial.